Born: September 28, 1962

 Irving served primarily as a punt returner as a rookie in 1984.
 He would continue in that role for most of the next six seasons.
 In 1985, he led the NFL with a 14.1-yard punt return average and was named to his first of five Pro Bowls.
 Irving also cracked the Pats’ starting lineup as a receiver and caught 39 passes for 670 yards and 7 touchdowns.

 The New England offense was based on the running game, with Tony Collins and Craig James leading the way.
 Irving and Stanley Morgan gave the team two above-average wideouts.
 Their speed and pass-catching ability kept enemy defenses honest, and helped New England win the AFC Championship.
-Irving caught a touchdown pass in the Super Bowl—the Patriots’ only TD in a 46–10 loss.
+Irving caught a touchdown pass in the Super Bowl—the Patriots’ only TD in a 46–10 loss to the Chicago Bears.

 After nine seasons with the Patriots, Irving signed a free agent deal with the Miami Dolphins in 1993.
 Working with Dan Marino, he caught 199 passes in three seasons and was a Pro Bowl pick twice.
 On Opening Day in 1994, Irving amassed 211 receiving yards in the second half during a game against the Patriots.
 It was the second-highest total in a half behind Steve Largent’s 241, but Largent’s record came against replacement players in a 1987 game.

 Irving signed with the Eagles in 1996 and in his mid-30s enjoyed his two greatest years.
 He caught 88 passes for 1,195 yards and 11 touchdowns in 1996, and had 86 catches for 1,316 yards in 1997.
 In a 1996 meeting with his old team, the Dolphins, Irving became the oldest player to catch four scoring passes in one game.